-We opted to rent from The Akumal Dive Shop.
-We figured we might as well choose somewhere that also offers access to bathrooms!
-They also have locker rentals, so you have somewhere secure to place your valuables while you swim.
+We opted to rent from The Akumal Dive Shop because they offer bathrooms and showers.
+Plus, they have locker rentals, so you have somewhere secure to place your valuables while you swim with the sea turtles!

 Numerous blogs mentioned that locals on Akumal beach are running a scam to force tourists into renting life jackets in efforts to make extra money.
-This may have been a scam in the past, and the locals are indeed persistent, but life vests are now mandatory if you want to swim on the snorkeling route.
+This may have been a scam in the past, and the locals are indeed persistent, but life vests are now mandatory if you want to swim within the snorkeling route.